Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-guide.rst

 **Benefits of using Qiskit Runtime**:

-* Use Qiskit Runtime Primitives to simplify algorithm design and optimization.
+* Use Qiskit Runtime primitives to simplify algorithm design and optimization.
 * Run circuits faster using sessions - a context manager designed to efficiently manage iterative workloads and minimize artificial latency between quantum and classical sub-components.
 * Access our most powerful quantum systems with our latest performance and hardware optimization, including capabilities like error suppression and mitigation.
 * Easily integrate Qiskit Runtime with your cloud or on-premise classical compute resources using the quantum serverless toolkit.